krasserm/krasserm.github.io/resume/index.md

 **Company:** [Canto](https://www.canto.com/)

-**Roles:** Principal ML Engineer and Architect, Senior Director Machine Learning
+**Roles:** Principal ML Engineer and Architect

 **Period:** 2023 - 2024

 **Type:** Freelance

-Development of an AI-powered <a href="https://www.canto.com/product/ai-visual-search/">visual and hybrid search</a> platform built as a cloud-native solution with horizontal scalability as a key feature.
-Training of custom query processing models with synthetic data to deliver accurate search results across diverse content types.
+Evolution of MerlinOne's AI technology into Canto's cloud-native, horizontally scalable <a href="https://www.canto.com/product/ai-visual-search/">AI Visual Search</a> platform.
+Development of an end-to-end training pipeline for query processing models, improving search accuracy on customer-specific data across diverse content types.

 Running in production for 2000+ B2B customers.
-Responsible for all ML research and development efforts at Canto.
+Led the AI team and was responsible for all ML research and development efforts at Canto.